TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **Contribution statement**:
 All team members are actively involved in all stages of this project and help design the app.
 All team members combined and modified codes together.
-  + zehan Wang: Mainly responsible to create map for hospital and design the ui and server part of "Hospital recommendation"
+  + Zehan Wang: Mainly responsible to create map for hospital and design the ui and server part of "Hospital recommendation"
-  + xiaojie Wei: Designed the ui and server part of "key statistic"
+  + Xiaojie Wei: Designed the ui and server part of "key statistic"
   + Ghada Jerfel: Designed the ui and server part of "key statistic"
-  + xiaoyi li: Designed the ui and server part of "Hospital recommendation"
+  + Xiaoyi li: Designed the ui and server part of "Hospital recommendation"
-  + perqi Jin: Desigedn the ui and server part of "Hospital recommendation"
+  + Perqi Jin: Desigedn the ui and server part of "Hospital recommendation"